Santi-13/obisidian-notes-vault/Math/Euclid's Algorithms.md

 > **Proposition 3.** Given two commensurable magnitudes, to find their greatest common measure.
 > *Proof.*
-> Let the two given commensurable magnitudes be AB, CD of
+> Let the two given commensurable magnitudes be AB, CD of which AB is the less; thus it is required to find the greatest common measure of AB, CD.